suiyuan2009/toy-graph/README.md

 # system requirements(only linux tested)

-Currently `toy-graph` supports single machine vertex in memory & pull computation, memory cost is each_vertex_cost * num_of_vertex.
+Currently `toy-graph` supports single machine vertex in memory & pull computation, one thread to read, multi threads to compute, memory cost is each_vertex_cost * num_of_vertex.
 There is no disk space needed except result file.

 # performance

 1. we use [valgrind](http://valgrind.org/docs/manual/quick-start.html) to do
-meomry check, such as memory leak, we use [gtest](https://github.com/google/googletest) to do unit test).
+memory check, such as memory leak, we use [gtest](https://github.com/google/googletest) to do unit test).

 2. In order to reduce memory cost, all vertexes are stored on a continuous memory